 Accessibility at Riveredge

-Free Outdoor Wheelchair: Riveredge Trackchair ®
+Free Outdoor Wheelchair: Riveredge Trackchair®

 Riveredge has an outdoor all terrain wheelchair available for any guest to use on the trails.
 Reserve this capable and comfortable outdoor wheelchair in a quick and easy process, free of charge.
 All you need to do is complete a brief application and fill out a five-minute survey at the end.
 Funding for the chair was generously provided by Mel’s Charities, The Wispact Foundation, and the Ozaukee/Washington County Wisconsin Chapter of Pheasants Forever.
+Click the button below to learn about the process of reserving the chair for yourself or a loved one and hit the trails!

-We know that hard times can make it difficult to afford amenities beyond the basics.
+Hard times can make it difficult to afford amenities beyond the basics.
 We believe everyone should have access to nature, so we offer confidential financial assistance for Riveredge Memberships.
 We also offer assistance for Summer Camp and Winter Camp enrollment through our Campership Program.

 Since the Riveredge sanctuary is home to sensitive wildlife and native plants, we do not allow pets on the grounds.
 (Even though they aren’t permitted at Riveredge, we do love them very much, and understand why you would want to bring them with you!)
 For their safety and comfort, please leave pets at home rather than in the car while hiking.